Coming to Rome in September?

-It's still lovely: warm/hot but comfortable during the day, and crisp evenings with that hint of fall just around the corner.
+It's still lovely: warm/hot but comfortable during the day, and crisp evenings with that hint of autumn just around the corner.

 To sight-see in Rome in September, it's a good idea to wear light clothing, with the possibility to layer just a little bit.

 In the first half of September it may be too hot for jeans unless they are very light, but by the end of September, you can wear jeans in Rome.

 The most important things to wear in Rome in September are comfortable shoes, light, cotton clothing, and a cardigan and a scarf.

 You will be able to enjoy the sights without sweltering from the heat, lots of things are open late and you can still enjoy a lot of outdoor and nighttime things.

 And, you may be surprised to find Rome in September is packed to the gills.

-The first time I came to Rome in September (which is exactly when I met my now husband), I remember travelling with a friend, making our way down from Venice...and finding all the hotels in Florence, Siena and Rome fully booked!
+The first time I came to Rome in September (which is when I met Alessandro), I remember traveling with a friend, making our way down from Venice...and finding all the hotels in Florence, Siena, and Rome fully booked!